shardul17/NBA-Hackathon-Tanking/README.md

 **Statistics 3-5 are differentials that are compared to rolling average.
 This rolling average will be calculated every 10 games at a stride of 1, to include the inherent ups-and-downs of a team through a season**

+## Proposed methodology:
+Our training set will consist of several years of game/team data.
+We choose to only analyze losses because even our model classifies a win as a tanking game, we do not want to double count it when we conduct the W-L record adjustment.
+We assume an input tensor size of (# of lost games * 30 teams) x 5 (# of statistics stated above).
+This prompt essentially boils down to an unsupervised learning problem, because we are trying to classify whether the result of each game can be attributed to tanking or true failure to perform, without any knowledge of the game being a tanked game.
+To determine whether a game is tanked or not, we will investigate all the effectiveness of various clustering algorithms such as k-means clustering, self-organizing maps, neural autoencoders, etc on all games that resulted in a loss.
+Once two discrete clusters can be generated, we will remove the lost games attributed to tanking so theoretically we can calculate more accurate win-loss records.
+The idea that teams will begin optimizing their losses in order to end up in the tanking cluster is a legitimate concern;
+however, since machine learning algorithms are black boxes, teams should not be able to optimize according to a formula, as these models consist of complex convolutions and optimizations that make it nearly impossible to track outputs back to inputs.